charles4221/charlesharwood.dev/README.md

 Since I've done all the manual configuration stuff a million times before, this time around I decided I don't need to prove anything to anyone, so why not just use a starter template to take care of all that initial stuff that nobody wants to do?
 Especially now that I'm a father of two boys, I have a lot less free time and thus I need less reasons to procrastinate on actually building the damn site.

 Thankfully since the last time I used Prismic to build a new site from scratch, they've introduced some great templates to get you started with various framework integrations.
-I used the [Prismic Next.js Multi-Page Website Starter][starter-docs] as a base, and then added all my own customisations on top of that.
+I used the [Prismic Next.js Multi-Page Website Starter][starter-docs] as a base, converted the whole thing to TypeScript, and then added all my own customisations on top of that.
 It's a great starter, and I highly recommend it for anyone wanting to build a Next.js site with Prismic.

 - **Learn more about using Prismic with Next.js**: [Prismic Next.js Documentation][prismic-docs]